lomky/lomky.github.io/page/learning_resources.md

 High School Courses! - When you get to high school, you should find programming courses you can take.

 **[HackerRank](https://www.hackerrank.com/)** - a great site with tutorial problems you can solve in over a dozen various programming languages.
 Very helpful when learning a new language.
 Also runs programming competitions you can participate in.

+**[LearnEnough](https://www.learnenough.com/tutorials)** - has a wonderful set of tutorials for all the skillsets you need to be a successful programmer.
+This includes a lot of the secondary skills not covered elsewhere, such as command line usage and version control, and hte primary skills of development itself.
+Highly recommended for working through from start to finish.

 ## Intermediate Level